top of page

 Dusty Weis:

 Of course, it's probably fair to say that Martha Burk and her side weren't aware, at first, just how big a fight they had waded into as well.
-In 2002, it quickly became clear that, for both sides in the argument, this controversy was about so much more than allowing women to join the Augusta National Golf Club.
+But in 2002, it quickly became clear that, for both sides in the argument, this controversy was about so much more than allowing women to join the Augusta National Golf Club.

-I'll point out here that, throughout its 87 year history, the membership practices at Augusta National have been intentionally steeped in mystery.
-No one really knows how many members there, though it's said to be around 300-ish.
-Membership is by invite only, and it's limited to the most powerful executives at the largest companies and the most prominent politicians in the US.
-Accordingly, an invitation to membership is, by its very nature, a potent tool for advancement and influence.
-And as Dr. Burk noted in an interview with CNN in 2002, if women weren't allowed as members, that made Augusta National symbolic of the very highest, very most pernicious glass ceiling.
+No one really knows how many members there are, though it's said to be around 300-ish.
+Membership is by invite only, and it's limited to the most powerful executives at the largest companies and the most prominent politicians in the U.S.

 Dr. Martha Burk: